COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

    * <b>6th February 2020</b>: a man in Brighton became the third confirmed case in the UK.
 He had previously travelled to Singapore and then visited a ski resort in France.
    * <b>10th February 2020</b>: the number of confirmed cases in the UK increases to 10, due to infections linked to the man in Brighton.
    * <b>27th February 2020</b>: the total number of confirmed cases is 16, with the first sign of infections spreading from the outbreak in Northern Italy due to people travelling back from the affected regions.
-   * <b>1st March 2020</b>: the official number of cases is 36, and there are sign of infections amongst people with no history of recent travel abroad.
+   * <b>1st March 2020</b>: the official number of cases is 36, and there are signs of infections amongst people with no history of recent travel abroad.
    * <b>11th March 2020</b>: the confirmed cases in the UK are now 456.
 The World Health Organisation declares the outbreak a pandemic.
    * <b>12th March 2020</b>: the UK Chief Medical Office raises the risk from moderate to high.
 Anyone with a new continuous cough or a fever is recommended to self-isolate for seven days, schools cancel trips abroad and people over 70 are asked to avoid cruises.
    * <b>13th March 2020</b>: many sporting events are postponed, as well as the 2020 UK local elections.